 Is it free to attend the Big Burns Supper?

-The majority of events require a ticket and prices vary depending on the act.
+Usually the majority of events require a ticket and prices vary depending on the act.
 There are some events which are free including family events.
-There are also often events happening on site which do not require a ticket, including in 2018 a “Free Fringe” event, which had free performances taking place across five days of the show in a pop up venue next to the Spiegeltent.

 Where do I get tickets for the Big Burns Supper?